 If true, enables a strict output frame rate that is constant.
 The default value is false.
 When this property is set to true, the value of MinimumFrameRate is used as the constant output frame rate.
 Some protocols, such as HLS and MPEG-DASH, call for constant frame rate video.

 |Root/Transcode/Decode/Video||EnforceStrictDecodeSuccess||If true, enables outputting only error-free frames by replacing corrupt frames with the last successfully decoded frame.
 The default value is false.
 This property accounts for errors that may be concealed by source encoders.

 Note: Wowza Streaming Engine 4.8.12 or later is required.
-This property currently only applies to H.264 video using the Beamr software decoder.
-For information about enabling Beamr decoding, see Configure Beamr software encoding and decoding in Wowza Streaming Engine.
+This property currently applies when using the default MainConcept software decoder.

 Enables debug logging for the video decoding process and logs when frames are missing and have been replaced to wowzastreamingengine_access.log, for example:

 In this example, at a constant frame rate of 30 fps, the Transcoder replaces missing video frames when the decoder receives two consecutive frames with a difference in timecodes that is at least two times the duration of a single frame or does not receive frames for 500 ms and it outputs only error-free frames.

 <Decode> <Debug>false</Debug> <Video> <Implementation>default</Implementation> <Deinterlace>false</Deinterlace> <InputBufferTime>500</InputBufferTime> <StrictFrameRate>true</StrictFrameRate> <MinimumFrameRate>30</MinimumFrameRate> <EnforceStrictDecodeSuccess>true</EnforceStrictDecodeSuccess> ... </Video> ... </Decode>